 - All vehicles should have at least a half tank of gas.

 - Uphill traffic has the right-of-way at all times.

-- Do not pass on corners.
+- Do not pass other vehicles when going around corners.

 - If your engine begins to labor on steeper grades, shift to a lower gear to maintain speed and engine cooling.
 Shift an automatic transmission manually to stay in a lower gear.

 - When you reach the summit, run your engine at fast idle for a few minutes to dissipate engine heat.

 - On the way down, use your vehicle’s lowest gear to allow the engine to brake your vehicle.
 Above all, don't ride your brakes as this will cause them to overheat and possibly fail.